RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 *"Jack of all trades, master of none"*, as the saying goes.
 Despite all their (often impressive) efforts, how could such frameworks provide, at the same time, the optimal solution for use cases requiring a fast startup (async tasks), best performance during a few minutes or hours (batch jobs) and everything (from high frequency/low complexity to low frequency/high complexity) in the spectrum of modern web application workloads?
-How could a database provide, at the same time, the best options to store structured, unstructured and binary data, regardless of response time, volume, scaling and consistency requirements?
+Similarly, how could a database offer, at the same time, the best options to store structured, unstructured and binary data, regardless of response time, volume, scaling and consistency requirements?

 The issue does not stop there, and soon enough a new, modern framework will appear that looks better suited for the job at hand.
 At this point, there will be no good option anymore: should you stick with the old, eventually abandoned framework, or rewrite the entire application?
 You will be stuck.